Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 I was unable to test Internet Explorer. \
 As I am using CSS Grids, it's assumed the site will render incorrectly if viewed via Internet Explorer.

-[Can I Use It](https://caniuse.com/) was used extensively during production of the CSS grid layout to ensure support accross all modern web browsers.
+[Can I Use It](https://caniuse.com/) was used extensively during production of the CSS grid layout to ensure support across all modern web browsers.

 **Results Noted:**\